Loading Image

 We recommend you get a thorough mold inspection to rule out a leak.
 Our team of trained inspectors will look at your attic for signs of mold growth and determine the cause.

-4. Clean the Gutters
+4. Clean the Gutters and Downspouts

-Gutters protect the roof and other key structures in your home.
+Gutters and downspouts protect the roof and other key structures in your home.
 Their job is to control the flow of rainwater and move it away from places it can cause damage.
 When gutters clog with debris, they overflow, allowing water to go where it shouldn’t.

-If your property doesn’t have many trees, you can get away inspecting the gutters once a year before monsoon season.
+If your property doesn’t have many trees, you can get away with inspecting the gutters once a year before monsoon season.
 However, if your area gets lots of bad weather, you might want to recheck them at the end of the season.
 If you have many trees, it is better to check at least every spring and fall.

 Have a professional come and clear out the downspouts as well.
 A clog there can go unnoticed until the damage is done.
 If you do see a lot of gutter overflows, it might be time to consider gutter covers.